wzhua02/tp/docs/UserGuide.md

    * `help` : Displays the list of available commands the user can use in FitFlow.

-   * `help add` : Displays the format for the specific command in FitFlow.
+   * `help /add` : Displays the format for the specific command in FitFlow.

    * `list` : Lists all clients.